Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Introduction

-However, it can be argued that CWB, especially in SM, intrinsically depends on the mutual attitudes and relationships between the members of the community, which calls for \emph{educational intervention}.
-In fact, the lack of users' \emph{digital literacy} (i.e. understanding of social media mechanisms) supports this approach, for example, a study with middle-school students found that more than 80\% of them believed that the ``sponsored content'' articles shown to them were true stories \citep{wineburg2016evaluating}.
-With this motivation, in this paper, we articulate a framework for educating teenagers in their interaction with SM and synergetically improve their CWB based on a ``\emph{Social Media Virtual Companion}''.
+With this motivation, in this paper, we articulate a framework for educating teenagers in their interaction with SM and synergetically improve and support their experience based on a ``\emph{Social Media Virtual Companion}''.
 Inside an external SM platform, it will create an \emph{educationally managed social media community} where playful learning activities and healthy content will be integrated into participants' SM experience.
-Educational goals and interventions will be designed by experts and educators, e.g. to raise awareness about potential threats and show alternative healthy interactions.
-To select the most suitable content and effective interventions based on experts' and educators' designs, the companion will incorporate functions of \emph{Intelligent Tutor System} (ITS).
-Still, due to the cognitively overloading information flow of the SM, it will also have to balance and override the external platform recommendations.
-It shifts to a \emph{CWB} metric evaluated directly on the Companion and used as an optimization target by its underlying recommendation engine (\emph{CWB-RS)}.
+Educational goals and interventions will be designed by experts and educators, e.g. to raise awareness about potential threats and to show alternative healthy interactions.
+To select the most suitable content and effective interventions based on experts' and educators' designs, the companion will incorporate functions of an \emph{Intelligent Tutor System} (ITS).